Are you paying for broadband service and want to make sure you're getting the actual speed you're paying for?

 What Internet Speed Do You Need?

-For video streaming, such as Hulu or Netflix, you need a minimum connection speed of more than 1Mbps.
+For SD video streaming, such as Hulu or Netflix, you need a minimum connection speed of more than 1Mbps.
 However, for HD, 3D, or 4K streaming, you will need a higher speed.
-Fortunately, sites like Netflix will automatically adjust streaming quality based on your current connection speed.
+Fortunately, sites like Netflix will automatically adjust streaming quality based on your current connection performance.

 Here are the absolute minimum speeds for Netflix streaming: